AriFordsham/GHCWiki/type-functions-solving.md

 - Perform Rule Triv & Decomp as part of normalisation.
 - Whenever an equality of Form (2) or (3) would be recursive, the program can be rejected on the basis of a failed occurs check.
 (Immediate rejection is always justified, as right-hand sides do not contain synonym familles; hence, any recursive occurrences of a left-hand side imply that the equality is unsatisfiable.)
+- For all local equalities, we `RECORD` substitutions for fresh flexibles introduced by `flatten` by already updating the meta type variable.
+However, the update will only have an effect after the Insts have been zonked; i.e., after finalisation.
+- We drop all loopy equalities (see Section 8.2 of our ICFP'08 paper).
+If we drop a wanted, it is a type error; if we drop a local, we emit a warning (as we only sacrifice completeness).
+- We do the essentially same for class constraints; i.e., we use `flatten` to extract all family applications as equality constraints.
+However, instead of adjusting the coercion at the flattened constraint, we generate a dictionary binding for the new dictionary (using a cast expression).

 ## Propagation (aka Solving)